cduvallet/cduvallet.github.io/_posts/2026-03-19-tourist-fluent.md

 I'm sure I'm missing many, but this is at least a good start!
 Go forth and become tourist fluent, and report back what else you found useful. :)

 _Thanks to my friend Rose for co-brainstorming this list with me!_

+_Edit: woops, looks like [I've already written about this before](/posts/2019/04/tourist-fluent)!
+Ah well, it was a fun refresher._